Based on my experience in the industry related areas of safety

 on the principles concepts and ideas of the management function.

-This 346-page book is actually the successor of the book
+a plan or management system to make your future.
+The 346-page book is actually the successor of a book that I

-that I published in 2013 with the title “How to Build a Management System that Works – Guide to Management
+published in 2013 with the title “How to Build a Management System that Works – Guide to Management Success”.
+Since

 Based on sound principles of management, this book uses the